ELITE FITNESS

 push needed?

 My reason for exercising evaporated like a puff of smoke in the air.
 Since then I’ve learned that I’m not alone in this.
-Many collegiate athletes struggle to find the drive to work out once they stop playing sports.
+Many collegiate (and high school) athletes struggle to find the drive to work out once they stop playing sports.

-After personally going through this 'motivational challenge', here are four key lessons that helped me rekindle my motivation to exercise (and uncover what smolders it out).
+Here are four key lessons that helped me get through this 'motivational dilemma' and rekindle my motivation to exercise (and discover what smolders it out).

 4 Ways to Recover Lost Motivation to Workout